Little0o0/Quaff/README.md

 ```
 achieving $1.65 \times$ speedup.

+> This latency has limited reference value due to the GPU's slow startup, but it still provides some insight into efficiency of Quaff.
+To accurately evaluate efficiency, the model should be run for multiple steps, and the average latency should be calculated, as shown in our paper.

 ### Running the Bash Scripts
 If you want to simply use our supported models and datasets, you can run the experiments usign the bash files.
 First, to predefine the outlier channels for a model, you can use the scripts in the```script/generate_outlier/```directory.
 For example, to predefine outlier channels for the Phi-3 model, run: